 Strategic planning and goal setting by the Village Board provides input into long-term planning that can guide the development of the budget process and establish priorities.
-The Village Board recently completed an update to its strategic plan in 2019-20, updating the goals and objectives set in previous years.
-Like previous budgets, the goals and objectives of the Village that are set will guide the development of future operating and capital budgets into the future.
-Periodic review and update of these goals will also ensure that the objectives remain timely and relevant, and that action plans can be developed to carry out the objectives in an efficient and effective manner.
+The Village Board regularly completes updates to its strategic plan every couple of years.
+The goals and objectives of the Village that are set will guide the development of future operating and capital budgets into the future.
+Periodic review and update of these goals also ensures that the objectives remain timely and relevant, and that action plans can be developed to carry out the objectives in an efficient and effective manner.
 Some other processes which have had a direct effect on the development of the budget include: